 In more detail, the sovereign bond spread is defined as the difference between the 10-year government bond yield in country j and the German government bond yield.
 All series come from Datastream (see Figure A1.5 in Appendix 1).
-We construct for each country j the default risk as the difference between the 10-year Credit Default Swap (CDS) premia in country j and the 10-year German CDS premia (all series come from Datastream; see Figure A1.6 in Appendix 1).
+We construct for each country j, the default risk as the difference between the 10-year Credit Default Swap (CDS) premia in country j and the 10-year German CDS premia (all series come from Datastream; see Figure A1.6 in Appendix 1).
 The liquidity risk for each country j is approximated by the difference between the bid-ask spread of the 10-year bond in country j and the bid-ask spread of the respective German bond (all series come from Datastream; see Figure A1.7 in Appendix 1).
-As in De Santis (2014), the Euro area common risk factor is identified by the difference between the return on the 10-year KfW (Kreditanstalt für Wiederaufbau) bond and the respective return on the 10-year German government bond (all series come from Datastream; see Figure A1.8 in Appendix 1).
+As in De Santis (2014), the Euro area common risk factor is identified by the difference between the respective return on the 10-year German government bond (all series come from Datastream; see Figure A1.7 in Appendix 1).
+As in De Santis (2014), the Euro area common risk factor is identified by the difference between the respective return on the 10-year German government bond (all series come from Datastream; see Figure A1.8 in Appendix 1).
 Finally, to capture global financial risk we use the Global Financial Stress Index constructed by the Bank of America Merrill Lynch Global Research Division (available from Bloomberg; see Figure A1.8 in Appendix 1).

-For each country j, we estimate three different versions of the multivariate vector W(t) depending on the news information source M{kt} (k=1,2,3).
-The first specification contains the "Grexit" mentions in Twitter (that is, $M{1t}=T_t$).
-The second specification contains the "Grexit" mentions in the traditional news outlets (that is, $M{2t}=N_t$).
-The final specification contains the orthogonalized Twitter variable (that is, $M{3t}=T_t^{\perp}$), after taking out any effect of N_t from T_t .
-24 For all specifications and for every country j, we obtain the DPR statistics up to twenty horizons (or days) ahead by calculating bootstrapped p-values with 1000 replications.
+For each country j, we estimate three different versions of the multivariate vector W(t) depending on the news information source $M{kt}$ (k = 1, 2, 3).
+The first specification contains the "Grexit" mentions in Twitter (that is, $M{1t} = T_t$ ).
+The second specification contains the "Grexit" mentions in the traditional news outlets (that is, $M{2t} = N_t$ ).
+The final specification contains the orthogonalized Twitter variable (that is, $M{3t} = T_t^{\perp}$ ), after taking out any effect of $N_t$ from $T_t$ .
+For all specifications and for every country j, we obtain the DPR statistics up to 20 horizons (or days) ahead by calculating bootstrapped p-values with 1,000 replications.